bountonw/translate/source/misc/1SM17_en.md

 ## {1SM 129.2}

 In every age seasons of spiritual revival and the outpouring of the Holy Spirit have been followed by spiritual  darkness and prevailing corruptions.
 Taking into account that which God has done in opportunities and privileges and blessings in Battle Creek, the church has not made honorable progress in doing her work, and God's blessing will not rest upon the church in advancing still more light until they use the light as God has directed in His Word.
 The light that would shine in clear and distinct rays will grow dim amid the moral darkness.
-The aggressive power of the truth of God is dependent upon the cooperation of the human agent with God in piety, in zeal, in unselfish efforts to get the light of truth before others.—Manuscript 45, 1893. {1SM 129.2}
+The aggressive power of the truth of God is dependent upon the cooperation of the human agent with God in piety, in zeal, in unselfish efforts to get the light of truth before others. {1SM 129.2}

 ## {1SM 130.1}

 ### Peril of Confusing the Spirit's Work with Fanaticism

-There have been things written to me in regard to the movings of the Spirit of God at the last conference [1893], and at the college, which clearly indicate that because these blessings were not lived up to, minds have been confused, and that which was light from heaven has been called excitement.
+There have been things written to me in regard to the movings of the Spirit of God at the last conference, and at the college, which clearly indicate that because these blessings were not lived up to, minds have been confused, and that which was light from heaven has been called excitement.
 I have been made sad to have this matter viewed in this light.
 We must be very careful not to grieve the Holy Spirit of God, in pronouncing the ministration of His Holy Spirit a species of fanaticism.
 How shall we understand the workings of the Spirit of God if it was not revealed in clear and unmistakable lines, not only in Battle Creek but in many places? {1SM 130.1}

 ## {1SM 130.2}